Plant.health major expansion: from 90 to 500+ diseases

 Note: You may see lower probability values than before.
 That’s expected given the normalization and broader class set—no action is required on your side.

-A comparison of the legacy (left) and new (right) models on a sunburnt clivia.
+A comparison of the legacy (left) and new (right) models on a clivia with a large light-brown patch.
 While the legacy model's most specific class is 'light excess', the new model can identify 'sunburn' specifically.
 Additionally, the sum of the legacy model's probabilities is greater than 100%.

 health=auto: smarter behavior